underscoreio/underscoreio/src/html/_posts/2015-02-13-error-handling-without-throwing-your-hands-up.md

 First the requirement for `FavouriteNumbers` is the input is a list that must contain at least one element.
 [Scalaz](https://github.com/scalaz/scalaz) has just the thing we need --- `NonEmptyList[T]`.
-As its name suggests it's a list is guaranteed to be non-empty.
+As its name suggests it's a list that is guaranteed to be non-empty.
 We can rewrite `FavouriteNumbers` as:

 {% highlight scala %}